 This article applies to version 6.

 Web restores initiated from an on-premises authority server for an archive stored in the Code42 cloud require SSL for all connections.
 Web restores fail if SSL is not configured.
-Specifically, instead of a window showing a list of the backed up files, the operating system progress indicator stops responding and may appear stuck.
+Specifically, instead showing a list of the backed up files, the operating system progress indicator stops responding and may appear stuck.

 Code42 environments with an on-premises authority server also using Code42 cloud storage that do not have a browser connection established on TCP 4285 (HTTPS).